 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Transcatheter aortic valve replacement (TAVR) is a medical procedure that replaces the aortic valve in your heart without open-heart surgery.
-This minimally invasive procedure is now the most common way to replace an aortic valve.
+TAVR (transcatheter aortic valve replacement) is a medical procedure that replaces the aortic valve in your heart without open-heart surgery.
+Transcatheter aortic valve implantation (TAVI) is another name for TAVR.

 Advertisement